pavel-macovschi/checkbox-beautifier/README.md

 - `selector` — If you want to use custom selector, set value to `.your-custom-selector`.
 Default value is set to `.checkbox-beautify-square`

 - `areGrouped` — If you need a group of checkboxes that will be handled with a master checkbox.
 Default value is set to `false`.
-Also you need to specify which checkbox will be master and which are will be as slaves using css class.
-You can find out more in demo-slide.html file.
+Also you need to specify which checkbox will be master and which are will be slaves using css class.
+You can find out more in demo-square.html file.

 ### Slider checkbox type `options` is an object literal with the following options: